Mattio-cmd/spg/README.md

 - I took inspiration from [gruvbox-factory](https://github.com/paulopacitti/gruvbox-factory)

 ## DONATE
-If you want to support me, be sure to donate!
+If you want to support me, as i am a solo dev, be sure to donate!
 *Monero:* 86W4rh9r9MBDybZoXdKfzCecmgKsf4u9yXU5YStVKrVigkMwUbzSSsHUTh2ZvkqeFoK2f6MXPCfNSUbXQqEVzLJz3tandmj